unionst/union-notifications/README.md

 # UnionNotifications

-A SwiftUI library that provides system-style notification permission dialogs with modern iOS design patterns.
-Features adaptive layouts for iOS 18+ and iOS 26+ with Liquid Glass effects.
+A SwiftUI package that provides a customizable notification permission dialog that mimics the iOS system notification permission UI.

-## Features

-- 🎨 **Adaptive Design**: Automatically switches between iOS 18 and iOS 26+ styles
-- 🌍 **Internationalization**: Built-in support for 8 languages (English, Spanish, French, German, Japanese, Chinese, Portuguese, Italian)
-- ✨ **Modern APIs**: Uses iOS 17+ async/await and structured concurrency
-- 🧊 **Liquid Glass**: iOS 26+ version features Liquid Glass effects and glass buttons
-- 📱 **System-like**: Mimics native iOS notification permission dialogs
-- 🔧 **Customizable**: Optional action closures and permission handling

 ## Requirements